Volunteer in Belgium

 Please note this schedule will vary depending on the needs of your particular project.

-Volunteers are accommodated alongside other volunteers in an apartment in Brussels, which is about 20 minutes from the center of Brussels via tram or Metro.
+Volunteers are accommodated alongside other volunteers in an hostel in Brussels, which is about 20 minutes from the center of Brussels via tram or Metro.

-The accommodation can host up to 24 guests and you can expect to share a room with up to 6 others of the same gender.
+You can expect to share a room with up to 6 others of the same gender.
 Each room of 6 has its own toilet, shower and lockers.
 Bedding and a bath towel are also provided.
 It is the responsibility of the volunteer to ensure their room and shared bathroom is kept tidy during their time on the program.
-The apartment also caters to independent travelers who book rooms from time to time for varying lengths of stay.
+The hostel also caters to independent travelers who book rooms from time to time for varying lengths of stay.

 Free WiFi is available at the volunteer accommodation.